ironbee/ironbee/DEVELOPMENT.md

     git remote add libhtp git@github.com:ironbee/libhtp.git

 Then you can merge in the upstream source with:

+    git subtree pull --squash --prefix=libs/libhtp libhtp 0.5.2

+Or, if there's futher development on 0.5.x:

     git subtree pull --squash --prefix=libs/libhtp libhtp 0.5.x